himanshukumarhilase/MEAL-Cryo/README.md

 # MEAL-Cryo : Developement of medium entropy alloy using lasers for cryogenic applications

-**MEAL-Cryo** is a research project focused on developement of Fe-based medium entropy alloy using **Casting and Hot rolling** and improving it's tensile and mechanical properties using the **Laser Shock Peening (LSP)** and **Annealing/Laser hardening**.
-The laser shock peening parameters will be optimized to acheive the maximum pinning with black tape and paint as secrificial layer.
-The laser annealing/Laser hardening effect on the microstructure, mechanical and fatigue properties will be investigated.
+**MEAL-Cryo** is a research project focused on developement of Fe-based medium entropy alloy using **Casting and Hot rolling** and improving it's microstructure, tensile and mechanical properties using the **Laser Shock Peening (LSP)** and **Annealing**.
+The laser shock peening parameters will be optimized to acheive the maximum pinning with optimised laser power densities.
+The annealing effect on the microstructure, mechanical and tensile properties will be investigated.

 ## 🎯 Project Goals